 - If the pumpkin skin does not come off easily scrape the inside of the pumpkin with a spoon to separate from the skin.

 - Use a food processor or hand held blender to puree the pumpkin flesh so it is smooth and strain to remove any stringy bits missed.

 - Store in the fridge covered for up to a week.

-This recipe doubles nicely and one roasted baking pumpkin is enough for two loaves.
+This recipe doubles nicely and the homemade pumpkin puree from one roasted baking pumpkin is enough for two loaves.

 I always make two loaves of this Chocolate Chip Pumpkin Bread and freeze for up to two months.
 Once completely cooled I wrap the second loaf in plastic wrap so it is tight and completely wrapped and then add a second layer of foil to ensure the bread is tightly sealed.
 Use a permanent marker and label the foil along with the date you made it so you can find this little gem when you need it.